 Take a self-guided tour through our historic shearing shed, and inspect wool bales, shears, the classing table and other items from a pastoral history of over 135 years.

-Visit the World Heritage stromatolite boardwalk on Hamelin Pool Marine Reserve, a 5-minute drive across the station.
+Visit the World Heritage stromatolite area at Hamelin Pool Marine Reserve.
 Learn about these complex living organisms, which are over 2000 years old, unchanged for over 3.5 billion years.
 Enjoy the 1.2 km coastal walk to the historic Shell Quarry and the Old Telegraph Station.

 Make the most of our library, which contains excellent books about the Shark Bay World Heritage area, geology, wildlife, Indigenous culture and pastoral history.